MetGang/TccWrapper/documentation/content/SCRIPT-COMPILATION.md

+# Script compilation

+TccWrapper provides 2 basic ways to compile scripts.

-## With auto managed memory
+### With auto managed memory

 Simply invoke `TccWrapper::Compile` to let tcc take care of all the work.
+By default underlying tcc will use `malloc` to allocate code buffer.
 ```cpp
 wrapper.Compile();
 ```

-## With user managed buffer
+### With user managed buffer

+Take care of code buffer by yourself.

 ```cpp
 auto size = wrapper.GetCodeSize();